lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 Envoy is load balancing to all instances of Clutch using the round-robin algorithm.
 In this example we have two Clutch versions deployed: `v1` and `v2`.
-Regardless of which version of the frontend a user might request, all versions of the frontend assets live in S3, so if a Clutch host does not have what the user is requesting, it can simply check S3.
+Regardless of which version of the frontend a user might request, all versions of the frontend assets live in S3, so if a Clutch host does not have what the user is requesting, it can check S3.

 <img alt="Logical Architecture" src="https://user-images.githubusercontent.com/2250844/106201558-7956e700-616d-11eb-887d-28410b67d558.png" />